The Kit Flow

 If building costs a weekend, you might skip validation:

-[Build with AI] → PMF OS → Marketing OS
+[Build with AI] → Product OS → Marketing OS

 Start with Marketing (Creator Path)